Seán Mac Stíofáin: Childhood

-He left school in 1944 at the age of 16 and worked in the building trade, before being conscripted into the Royal Air Force in 1945.
-He attained the rank of corporal.
+He left school in 1944 at the age of 16 and worked in the building trade before being conscripted into the Royal Air Force in November 1945, where he served as a storeman and attained the rank of corporal.
+He spent 1946 posted to Jamaica, where he later said he had witnessed the poverty and subjugation of the island's non-white population under British colonial rule.
+He was sent back to Britain at the beginning of 1947 and was discharged in December 1948, after which he became a self-employed builder and repairer; he neither drank nor smoked.
 After leaving the RAF, he returned to London where he became increasingly involved with Irish organisations in Britain.
-He first joined Conradh na Gaeilge (Gaelic League), then the Irish Anti-Partition League, bought (and later sold) the United Irishman, joined Sinn Féin in London, and eventually in 1949 helped to organise a unit of the IRA.
-He first met his wife, Máire, who was from Castletownroche, County Cork.
+He first joined Conradh na Gaeilge (Gaelic League) early in 1949, then the Irish Anti-Partition League, from which he resigned in June 1949 after concluding it was hobbled by the Irish government.
+He also bought (and later sold) the United Irishman, and joined Sinn Féin in London.
+Around this time he met his future wife, Máire Casey, from Castletownroche, County Cork, at an Irish club in London; they married in October 1949 and had three daughters.
+Towards the end of 1949 he helped organise a unit of the IRA in London and became its commanding officer.
+He later claimed that his lifelong dislike of communists as opportunists and authoritarians dated from this period, although he described himself, in vaguely defined terms, as a "Connolly socialist".
 Mac Stíofáin then began work for British Rail.